Sigrid Kaag: Minister of Foreign Affairs

+Kaag was appointed Minister of Foreign Affairs on 25 May 2021.
+She combined this position with her position as Minister for Foreign Trade and Development Cooperation until 10 August 2021, when Tom de Bruijn succeeded her.

+On 16 September 2021, the House of Representatives passed a motion of disapproval against her for the government's handling of the evacuation of Dutch citizens and local civilian personnel from Afghanistan amid the 2021 Taliban offensive and Fall of Kabul.
+Kaag resigned as Minister of Foreign Affairs the next day, and was succeeded by Ben Knapen.

 2021 Dutch general election

-Soon after joining the cabinet, there was speculation about Kaag's candidacy for the D66 leadership, which had arisen after the resignation of Alexander Pechtold.
-During this period, she also profiled herself by giving speeches, often outside her own portfolio as a minister.

 On 21 June 2020, Kaag announced her candidacy for lijsttrekkerschap of the Democrats 66 for the 2021 general election, with the ambition of becoming the Netherlands' first female prime minister.
-Kajsa Ollongren and Rob Jetten were also speculated to stand as candidates, but both refrained from doing so.
-The only opponent was the unknown member Ton Visser, which resulted in Kaag winning the election with 95.7% of the votes.
-She was elected as party leader on 4 September 2020, making her the second female party leader of D66 after Els Borst in 1998.
+Kajsa Ollongren and Rob Jetten were also rumoured to stand as candidates, but both refrained from doing so.
+Kaag won the election with 95.7% of the votes and was elected as party leader on 4 September 2020, making her the second female party leader of D66 after Els Borst in 1998.
 In this capacity, she led the party into the 2021 Dutch general election.

-In the run-up to the election, the VPRO documentary Sigrid Kaag: Van Beiroet tot Binnenhof was broadcast on 3 January 2021.
-Before this, Kaag had been followed for several years by documentary makers.
-After the elections, GeenStijl published about the communication between the broadcasting company and D66 about the documentary, which they had obtained via a request for access to government information.
-This showed that D66 did have a lot of substantive requests, some of which were granted, although this was denied beforehand.
-The Ministry of Foreign Affairs also interfered, including the broadcast date of the documentary.
-Initially, Kaag indicated that this was not at her request, but soon admitted that she was responsible for it.
-Following this report, the Dutch Media Authority (Commissariaat voor de Media) stated that there was no reason for further investigation, as editorial independence does not appear to have been violated.

-D66's campaign for the 2021 general election was successful.
-Under Kaag's leadership, D66 won 24 seats in the House of Representatives, thereby becoming the second-largest party after the VVD.
+The 2021 general election was a historic success for D66.
+Under Kaag's leadership, D66 won an unprecedented 24 seats in the House of Representatives, thereby becoming the second-largest party after the VVD.
 Kaag joined the House of Representatives as the party's parliamentary leader on 31 March 2021.

-During a lecture in the Rode Hoed debating centre in September of the same year, she voiced fierce criticism of the political culture that had arisen partly under Mark Rutte's leadership.
-Shortly afterwards, in April 2021, she joined forces with CDA leader Wopke Hoekstra in putting forward a motion of censure to voice their disapproval of VVD leader Rutte.